X-SLAYER/coronavirus-tracker/README.md

-# Coronavirus Tracker - Get the latest Coronavirus Virus updates
+# Coronavirus Tracker - Get the latest Coronavirus updates

 an app created in flutter to track Coronavirus on real time inspired from [coronavirus.app](https://coronavirus.app/)